Pseudacraea eurytus: Biology

 Adults are on wing year round, but mainly from December to May.
 There is a strong peak in late summer.

-The larvae feed on Mimusops obovata, Englerophytum magalismontanum, E. natalense and Chrysophyllum viridifolium.
+The larvae feed on Mimusops obovata, Englerophytum magalismontanum, E. natalense and Donella viridifolia.

 Genetic Underdominance

 False wanderers display a rare example of stable genetic Underdominance.
 This species possesses two alleles which each confer an appearance similar to that of another local butterfly species that is toxic to its predator.
 Individuals who are heterozygous for this trait appear to be intermediate in appearance and thus experience increased predation and lowered overall fitness, since false wanderers heavily rely on Batesian mimicry for survival.